t--becker/tech-writer-ide/README.md

   * ~~Attach markdown-validator panel to the markdown file it's validating.
 Currently shows for every tab. -> can't do this.
 Panels can't be attached to a tab.~~
   * ~~run markdown panel on editor change.~~
   * ~~run markdown panel on tab change.~~
-  * Show markdown errors with contextual highlights on the page
+  * Show markdown errors with contextual highlights on the page, instead of a validator window
+  * Remove markdown metadata before validation, as it causes the validator to crash

 * Markdown Previewer
   ~~* Previews your .md document in a split-pane previewer~~